danfusaro/snakes-on-a-plain-javascript/README.md

-# Snake, a game written with Javascript ES6 and Webpack.
+# Snake, a game written in Javascript ES6 and Webpack.

 Run `npm install` to install dependencies.